Low-Mass dark matter (in)direct detection with inelastic scattering: Luminous Dark Matter with current detectors

 \section{Luminous Dark Matter with current detectors}

 For simplicity, we assume the dark matter scatters off nuclei through an isospin-invariant and spin-independent interaction.
 Due to the $A^2$ coherent scattering enhancement, we can assume that $\chi_2$ production is dominated by endothermic scattering against relatively heavy nuclei.
 We also assume that the dark matter is relatively light $m_{\chi_{1,2}} \ll m_A$.
 The reduced mass of the dark matter-nucleus system ($\mu_{1,2}$) is thus essentially the same as the dark sector particle mass, and the kinematics of scattering process are independent of the target.
 We may thus determine the shape of the $\chi_2$ energy spectrum as a function of $m_{\chi_1}$ and $\delta$, without a detailed assay of the material around the detector (or the entire Earth).
+Therefore we compute the decay spectra assuming scattering from the Earth's crust only, noting that longer lifetimes which will also upscatter in Earth's core, will not have a significantly altered spectrum.
+In the appendix, we discuss the effect of the scattering material composition on the energy spectrum and justify these simplifications.
 Note that exact composition of the upscattering material does affect the normalization (that is, the flux of $\chi_2$), as does the endothermic scattering cross section, but we will treat this normalization as a free parameter.
 The normalization is a complex function of the lifetime and cross section but can be computed as in~\cite{Eby:2019mgs}.
 For simplicity, we assume that the lifetime of $\chi_2$ is long enough that $\chi_2$ will only decay inside the detector if it is produced by scatters which occur outside the detector.
 For lifetimes $\gtrsim 100$ s, the whole Earth contributes to the observed rate and this scenario can produce detectable rates (at e.g. XENONnT and LZ) for dark matter in the GeV mass range~\cite{Baryakhtar:2020rwy}.

 In Figure~\ref{fig:DM_spec}, we plot the spectra of the incoming (solid) and excited (dashed) dark matter particle for three benchmark masses, $m_{\chi} = 2~\gev$ (green), $m_{\chi} = 5~\gev$ (blue) and $m_{\chi} = 15~\gev$ (red), with $\delta = 1~\kev$.
 We have adopted the DM velocity distribution parameters from~\cite{Baxter:2021pqo}: the incoming dark matter particle has a Maxwellian distribution in the frame of the Galactic Center with velocity dispersion $\sigma_0 = v_0/\sqrt{2}$, where $v_0 = 238$~km/s is the local circular velocity.
 Additionally we take the Sun's peculiar velocity to be $\vec{v}_{\odot,\mathrm{pec}} = (11.1,12.2,7.3)$~km/s and the Earth velocity to be that at March 1st $\vec{v}_e = (29.2,-0.1,5.9)$~km/s, and assume the escape velocity is given by $v_{esc}=544$~km/s.\footnote{Here the vector components are given as $(v_r, v_\phi, v_\theta)$ where $r$ points toward the galactic center and $\phi$ in the direction of the Milky Way's rotation}